dedebono/ESP32_MOTOR-STEPPER/README.md

-# ESP32 Stepper Motor Control with Joystick
+# ESP32 Stepper Motor Control with Joystick and potentiometer

 ## Overview